Khirbat Khudash: Geography

 The site lies on the northern slope of a low hill overlooking the Shiloh Valley (Wadi Ẓarida).
 The surrounding terrain consists of hard limestone of the Veradim and Bi‘na formations, forming long, east–west ridges separated by deep valleys along geological faults.
 These valleys shaped the routes of most ancient roads in the region.
 Near Khirbat Khudash, however, a road appears to have passed to the west of the site, crossing the Shiloh Valley rather than following a ridge, and then ascended toward the major Iron Age II settlement at Khirbat Banāt Barr.
 The site is surrounded by Mediterranean woodland dominated by oak (Quercus calliprinos) and terebinth (Pistacia palaestina) on terra rossa soil.
 The nearest water source is Bir Sarida, a well located some 750 meters to the east in the Shiloh Valley.

 Discovery

-The site was discovered in a survey led by David Eitam and the assistence of Yotam Tepper, as part of the survey of the Biddya area in 1975–1976 and 1979–1980, where it was identified as a well-planned fortified site with numerous olive-oil production installations dated to the Iron Age II period.
+The site was discovered in a survey led by David Eitam and the assistance of Yotam Tepper, as part of the survey of the Biddya area in 1975–1976 and 1979–1980, where it was identified as a well-planned fortified site with numerous olive-oil production installations dated to the Iron Age II period.
 The site was excavated between April 1991 and the summer of 1994 by the Staff Officer for Archaeology, under the supervision of Shimon Riklin, prior to construction work in the northern parts of the Israeli settlement of Beit Aryeh-Ofarim.
 The excavation focused on the eastern part of the site which was well preserved, and the clearing of hewn agro-industrial installations to the south.